Thriving Gluten Free

 The key to these flavorful carnitas is the sweet braising liquid and the combination of dried spices in the rub.

-Here's what you'll need:
+Ingredients you'll need:

 • Boneless Pork Shoulder. also can be called "pork butt" or "Boston Butt" if you're confused in the store!
+Pork shoulder is the best cut for carnitas because it has enough fat to stay juicy while slow cooking.

 • Fresh Garlic Cloves